Today at the World Cup: Crunch time for Germany and history to be made

 Belgium, one of the tournament’s big disappointments so far, have a tough task as they take on 2018 runners-up Croatia.
 There is a strong likelihood only one of those sides will progress as Morocco are well placed and need only a draw against already-eliminated Canada.

-Here, the PA news agency looks ahead to the action and reviews the games on Wednesday which included notable wins for Argentina and Australia.
+Here, we look ahead to the action and reviews the games on Wednesday which included notable wins for Argentina and Australia.

 Crunch time for Germany